Servax314/P8_OC/back/README.md

 * The first class : Client_data contains the 62 features defining the client
 * The second class : Client_Target contains the probability and the default loan prediction (0 or 1)\
-NB : The decision threshold for the prediction is set to 0.4

 The main function is a POST request called /predict using the class Client_data as an input template and Client_Target as an output template.